Currently migrating my blog from wordpress and other scattered sources.

 Running jobs from terminal in background [foreground and pausing]

 To run jobs (one or more programs) in foreground and background from terminal.
-Here, I use firefox
+Here, I use firefox as an example to demonstrate the same.

 Running programs from terminal